 Gender bias is far more deeply rooted than we may realize.
-The unconscious bias that men are more closely associated with work and women with family is often what keeps women from advancing in the workforce; especially in the world of technology.
+The unconscious bias assumes that men are more closely associated with work and women are associated with family.
+It is this belief that is often what keeps women from advancing in the workforce, especially in the world of technology.

 - Google has an engineering workforce that is only 17% female.